-Setting Description Mode Supports QR code and Aztec code.
+Setting Description Mode Supports QR code, Aztec code, Data Matrix.
 Correction level 2D barcodes have error correction capability to restore data if the barcode is dirty or damaged.
 QR code Four correction levels are available: L, M, Q, and H. The data restoration rate is listed below.
 (The data restoration rate for total codewords.
 Codeword is a unit that constructs the data area.)
-Correction Level L Aztec code Aztec code supports error correction levels from 5% to 95%.
+Correction Level L Aztec code supports error correction levels from 5% to 95%.
 Specifying a higher correction value results in a larger printed symbol and increases accuracy.
 Color Set the 2D barcode color.
 UNICODE By default, the 2D barcode is generated via ASCII encoding.
 If this check box is selected, the 2D barcode is generated via UNICODE encoding.
 For characters that are not ASCII defined English alphabets or numbers, for example, Chinese or Korean characters, please select the Unicode check box.
-Reverse By default, the 2D barcode is displayed in high byte then low high/low byte byte order.
-With this option selected, the 2D barcode is displayed in a reverse order, low byte then high byte.
-Read address The 2D Barcode Display object will display the 2D barcode generated from the information entered by the read address.
-The word length limit of QR code: $1 \sim 1024$.
-The word length limit of Aztec code: 1 ~ 2048.
+Reverse high/low byte By default, the 2D barcode is displayed in high byte then low byte order.
+With this option selected, the 2D barcode is Read address displayed in a reverse order, low byte then high byte.
+The 2D Barcode Display object will display the 2D barcode generated from the information entered by the read address.
+The word length limit of QR code: 1 ~ 1024.
+The word length limit of Aztec code and Data Matrix: 1 ~ 2048.

-13.42.2.
+13.42.3.
 Push Notification Barcode Display